-This is a short illustrated biography of Marie Curie, whose world-changing discovery of the elements polonium and radium had such a huge impact on chemistry, physics and medicine.
+Marie Curie is a short illustrated biography of Marie Curie, whose world-changing discovery of the elements polonium and radium had such a significant impact on chemistry, physics and medicine.

 This sets the tone for the rest of the book.
-It proceeds to tell the story of her career, and includes quotes from her own journals which give little glimpses of her domestic life and which convey the excitement she felt at taking each small step forward towards answering the questions she constantly posed herself.
+It proceeds to tell the story of her career.
+It includes quotes from her journals which give little glimpses of her domestic life and which convey the excitement she felt at taking each small step forward towards answering the questions she constantly posed herself.

 Her story is told as a linear narrative, incorporating explanations of her scientific processes and the effect of her work on the world.
 Still, it’s the illustrations which secure your attention.
 Explanatory diagrams, charts and drawings of test tubes and conical flasks will appeal to young readers because they are clearly and simply drawn and are such as children might enjoy producing themselves in science reports.
 The artist’s palette is restricted to three colours: ice-cream pink, sunshine yellow, and black, which she cleverly uses to show moods and feelings and to mark the triumphs and disasters of Marie’s life.
 While I like the colours, I couldn’t help sensing a little irony in the possibility that the ‘folksy’ style of the non-scientific drawings might be off-putting to boy readers, as indeed might the synthetic pink and yellow book cover dotted with what look curiously like lipsticks.